igvteam/data-modal/README.md

 </button>
 ```

 The data-modal table is backed by in instance of ModalTable,  with an id attribute == the data-target id in the corresponding html.
-The html above presumes the existence of a ModalTable object with ```id = customModal```
+The html above presumes the existence of a ModalTable object with ```id = simpleModal```

 ```
 new ModalTable({